 — Paramhansa Yogananda: A Biography by Swami Kriyananda

-Kriya Yoga works — as you can see from these experiences of Ananda Sangha Kriyabans (those who have been initiated into Kriya Yoga through Ananda Sangha).
+Kriya Yoga works — as you can read from the following experiences of Ananda Sangha Kriyabans (those who have been initiated into Kriya Yoga through Ananda Sangha).

 I have kept a spiritual diary over many years.
 Several times I have reviewed entries from six or eight years before and been amazed at how my consciousness had changed!
 Master said Kriya Yoga can change our lives, but here was tangible proof for me!